 4. Can I live in my home during a re-roofing project?

 Yes, most re-roofing projects allow homeowners to stay in their homes, though there will be noise and some disruption.
-If extensive structural work is needed, temporary property relocation might be recommended.
+If extensive structural work is needed, temporary relocation might be recommended.

 5. Does re-roofing require council approval?